-Centexbel has created five standards cells to follow-up the evolution of standards and regulations and to inform the textile industry by means of publications, work groups and information sessions and by facilitating personal contacts between companies and experts.
+Centexbel has created five standards cells to follow-up the evolution of standards and regulations and to inform the textile and plastic converting industries by means of publications, work groups and information sessions and by facilitating personal contacts between companies and experts.

 The standards cell "Technical Textiles" assists the sub-sector of technical textiles.
 This sector includes geotextiles (applied in road construction works, hydraulic engineering, drainage, refuse dumps...), agrotextiles and construction textiles (tensile structures).
 Other application fields are the industry (e.g. filtration cloths), sports fields (artificial turf) or technical clothing (protection, special corporate clothing).
 The latter field also resorts under the clothing sector.

 In the field of standardisation, the sector of technical textiles is extremely subject to product specifications and legal regulations imposed by the different European Regulations (construction products, protective equipment, medical devices...).
 These directives require that the manufacturers of these products substantiate their product claims, that the product does not endanger the public's safety and that the product itself has no harmful side-effects.
 Moreover, the product's properties need to be sufficiently durable and resistant to sometimes extreme conditions of use.

-Despite a decreasing number of companies and a declining employment, the sector is still mainly export-oriented.
-The international competition forces the sub-sector to focus more and more on clothing (textiles) with a high added value, by adding extra functionalities to the textiles.
+The international competition forces the sector to focus more and more on textiles with a high added value, by adding extra functionalities to the products.
 In the field of standardisation this leads to the progressive development of standards regarding these new textile materials.
-These standards require that the manufacturers of these materials and garments substantiate their product claims, that the product does not have any harmful side-effects and that the added functionalities are durable and resistant to (frequent) washing.
+These standards require that the manufacturers of materials and textile (product) substantiate their product claims, that the product does not have any harmful side-effects and that the added functionalities are durable and resistant to (frequent) maintenance and heavy use.